Alter a table

 curl

-Removing a vectorize integration for a column does not change the column type or remove the vector embeddings stored in the column.
+Adds or drops columns, or adds or removes a vectorize integration for vector columns.
+Removing a vectorize integration for a column does not remove the vector embeddings stored in the column.

-Returns a new Table
+Returns a Table

 instance that represents the table after the modification.